kakyoism/kkappkit/README.md

 ## Implementation details

 - Each compound widget supports Tkinter's geometry managers `pack` and `grid`.
-However, only `grid` is recommended because proper widget filtering is only possible with `grid`. `pack` makes it diffcult to recall the original widget order after you revert the filtering.
+However, only `grid` is recommended because proper widget filtering is only possible with `grid`. `pack` makes it difficult to recall the original widget order after you revert the filtering.
-- The compound widgets all have their own handlers and properties in addition to their parent Tkinter widget properties. `.configure_internal` method is used to configure such properties.
-Their inherited `.configure` is used for configure basic properties.
-Their overriden `bind` is used to bind additional handlers.
+- The compound widgets all have their own handlers and properties in addition to their parent Tkinter widget properties. `.configure_internal()` method is used to configure such properties.
+Their inherited `.configure()` is used for configure basic properties.
+Their overriden `.bind` is used to bind additional handlers.
 - A compound widget reuses the corresponding top-level field in the JSON config file as its name.
 This name registers with Tkinter.
-- The widget filtering based on SearchBar relies on a `eval()` call on special property `accessors` defined in widgets.
+- The widget filtering based on SearchBar relies on a `eval()` call on special property accessors defined in widgets.
 - The `OnHelp` handler behind a Help(?) button can be used to retrieve help string in any form, you may also customize how to show the help, e.g., on a docked panel.
 By default, it gets the doc from config file, and pops up a top-level window.
-- Prompt offers `.info`, `.warning`, and `.error` methods, similar to `logging`, however, a twist here is that it enforces writing readable diagnostics.
+- Prompt offers `.info()`, `.warning()`, and `.error()` methods, similar to the `logging` module, however, a twist here is that it enforces writing readable diagnostics.
 You must provide three pieces of info: description, cause, and suggestion.
 If a logger is given, calling these API will both pop up a prompt, and write log messages into `app.log`.

 ## Credits

 I must thank the author of PySimpleGUI for his thorough documentation.
-His insight inspired me to start working on my own "just good enough" UI solution instead of blindly commiting to the vanila frameworks out there.
+His insight inspired me to  think about my own problems and start working on my own pragmatic UI solution instead of blindly committing to a random framework out there.